michaljach/cloud/apps/api/README-WEBDAV.md

 ### Common Issues

 1. **Authentication Failed**
-   - Verify your JWT token is valid and not expired
+   - Verify your OAuth2 token is valid and not expired
    - Check that you're using the correct email/password

 2. **Connection Refused**